 The concept of time poverty isn’t anything new for anyone in the modern world.
 It is however a phenomenon that unjustly affects the time of women more so than other other group demographic.
 Adding the intersection of women in business who are creating those businesses in untraditional matters, increases the likelihood of lack of discretionary time.
 If we are committed to truly bridging the success gap of women entrepreneurs, like all marginalized groups we should start from the bottom up.

-Startup education and acceleration programs need to address time poverty by providing accessible delivery formats, affordable entry rates, and the elimination of long form education content.
+Startup education and incubator programs need to address time poverty by providing accessible delivery formats, affordable entry rates, and the elimination of long form education content.
 By taking a holistic approach to understanding what makes a woman successful in digital entrepreneurship, we create an inclusive environment for all entrepreneurs.

 Special Offer: Want to try the Bold Digital Incubator?: Sign Up to get access to the first core education model for FREE!